Stressed at work? Looking for a weekend escapade? Why not visit the seven lakes of San Pablo in Laguna?

 Bamboo Raft without lunch = 200 pesos/pax

 Each raft is for eight persons.
-Since there were five of us, we had to join with another group to complete the required number.
+Since there were five of us, we had to join another group to complete the required number.
 Only two hours are allotted for each raft.

 While waiting for our turn, we wandered around.
 The place had monkeys, native pigs, halo halos, and souvenirs.
 I even heard there are turtles.
 But I haven’t seen any.